Brexit – How it may affect you now in 2020 (UK Referendum result to leave the EU was in July 2016)

 What will happen now?

-March 2019 - The referendum result to leave the EU shocked many and delighted many, but now, in early 2019, there is still a lot to be decided in the coming months and years and time will tell how things develop both economically and politically.
+March 2020 - The referendum result to leave the EU shocked many and delighted many, but now, with the UK having finally left the EU on 31 January 2020 after extending the deadline twice and a General Election at the end of 2019, there is still a lot to be decided in the coming months and years and time will tell how things develop both economically and politically.
+The new prime minister Boris Johnson pledged that the UK would leave on 31 October, and seemed to be very sincere and committed to this.
+However, it took a General Election resulting in a clear victory for his Conservative Party, before the UK Parliament finally voted to allow what the people had voted for in 2016.
 I am sure that the UK will remain a very important country in the world and it has a history of democracy, culture, tradition, values and education of which to be proud.
 So how will it affect you?
-In the short term, nothing much will change and the immediate effect for Thai students seems to be that the Pound has fallen in value against the Baht, so you will find it cheaper!!!
-It could be that other countries decide to leave the EU, and the UK referendum result has certainly made the EU realise it will have to make improvements to maintain its solidarity.
+In the short term, nothing much will change and the effect since 2016 for Thai students seems to be that the Pound has fallen in value against the Baht, so you will find it cheaper!!!
+It could be that other countries decide to leave the EU, and the UK referendum result and departure from it has certainly made the EU realise it will have to make improvements to maintain its solidarity.
 Switzerland has never been a member of the EU, and neither has Norway.
 The UK’s relationship with Thailand is particularly strong, and the UK has very powerful links with the USA, Canada, Australia and New Zealand, and of course it also has influence via Hong Kong to China, and commonwealth links with India and Africa, etc. Whatever happens, I am confident the quality of UK education will remain among the best in the world.
 The UK is by nature a very internationally driven country and it will remain a centre for excellence for teaching, research, innovation and development.

 Justin Moseley (born in William Shakespeare’s birthplace town of Stratford-upon-Avon, which is just 24km from the University of Warwick!!)